 90% of digital “display” advertising (digital adverts seen on websites and in mobile apps) — worth over £340 billion — is bought and sold through programmatic advertising exchanges.
 These exchanges sit between supply side and demand side platforms — where websites/apps manage the ad inventory and viewers they have (supply), and advertisers manage their campaign creative and choose who to target it to (demand).

-In a fraction of a section an ad exchange matches a user on a website to an advertiser who is looking for someone of their ilk, and closes the deal.
+In a fraction of a second an ad exchange matches a user on a website to an advertiser who is looking for someone of their ilk, and closes the deal.
 In this short time all of the platforms involved in between take a slice of the revenue and leave the content creator starved of half the money paid by the advertiser.

 This system isn’t going anywhere.
 It has too many other advantages to both publisher and advertiser (let’s just say the advertising profession is rife with long lunches and backroom deals), and these billion dollar ad behemoths are too invested, and too slow moving, to change how they work.